JulioCGMC/universal_translator/README.md

 ## Issues

-Please if you see any issues, bugs, or feature requests, send to me in: [GitHub issue](https://github.com/JulioCGMC/universal_translator/issues).
+Please if you see any issues, bugs, or feature requests, send to me in: [GitHub issue](https://github.com/JulioCGMC/universal_translator/issues) or send a direct email in case of urgency.